Is Your Digital Marketing Infrastructure Winning You New Business?

 What Does Digital Marketing Infrastructure Mean from your Clients’ Perspective?

-Your clients don’t always know what specifically they are searching for (maybe they’re just googling, “kitchen design ideas”) and they don’t always know what their next steps will be as they type in their ideas, pains they want to overcome or brand names that are available near them.
-Therefore, you want to have multiple touchpoints on the internet where your clients can find you – be it when they are searching “top of the funnel” things like, “where can I find modern Kitchen and Bath remodelers near Denver?” to when they know who you are but want to look at examples of kitchen projects you’ve completed on your Pinterest page.
+Your clients don’t always know what specifically they are searching for and they don’t always know what their next steps will be as they type in their ideas, pains they want to overcome or brand names that are available near them.
+Therefore, you want to have multiple touch points on the internet where your clients can find you.

 Secondly, you want to architect their future actions.
 From your Instagram page, can they easily click on your website’s homepage or, even better, a link to book a consultation?
 Once they click on your Paid Google Ads that link to your landing pages, are they ready to take the next steps and speak to a representative at your store or do they want to learn more about your cabinetry or brands you work with first?
 You should have pathways for both these kinds of leads to move down the funnel.

 The Online Winner Isn’t Always the Most Qualified, but Often the One with the Best Digital Infrastructure…